rSquared-software/AndroidLogger/README.md

 `throwableSeparator` - String used to separate message and Throwable stack trace

-`addLogger` - You can add more then one logger and if you set custom global configuration then you should add at least one.
+`addLogger` - You can add more then one logger and if you set custom global configuration then you should add at least one instance of logger.
 For better management you can also set tag for each logger.
 This library provide four types of logger: LogCatLogger, FileLogger, TextViewLogger, ToastLogger.
 You can create custom logger by extending StandardLogger class.

-Each Logger can also specified own config.

 Developed By
 =======